The Promise Ring: New record label, Wood/Water and disbandment (2001–2002)

 After finishing the rescheduled tour dates in February, the Promise Ring went and worked on material with Kristian Riley of Citizen King.
 By March 2001, the band had parted ways with Jade Tree, as the label was unable to give the amount of financial support that the band was looking for.
 After being courted by Epitaph Records, the group signed with their imprint Anti- later that year.
 With Anti-, the group were also looking to move further away from emo, which the band had become increasingly known for while on Jade Tree.
-Bohlen would liken his band and the label to each other as stylistically synonymous.
+Von Bohlen would liken his band and the label to each other as stylistically synonymous.
 The group also experienced licensing conflicts with Jade Tree, resulting in difficulties distributing the Promise Ring's releases to labels in other countries, including European releases of Electric Pink and album releases in Japan.

 Coinciding with an April and May 2001 tour with Camden, their frontman William Seidel was welcomed to the Promise Ring as their touring keyboardist.
-With Didier, Bohlen, and Gnewikow being fans of the Smiths and Blur, the band chose Stephen Street to produce their fourth album, as he had produced for both of those groups.
+With Didier, von Bohlen, and Gnewikow being fans of the Smiths and Blur, the band chose Stephen Street to produce their fourth album, as he had produced for both of those groups.
 The band ran into budget issues after Street went on vacation and were unable to contact him, so they instead decided to split the recording between Street in the London and Mario Caldato Jr. in Los Angeles.
 "Say Goodbye Good" was produced by Caldato during this period, but the majority of the record ended up being produced by Street at Jacobs Studios in Farnham.
 Schoenbeck was unhappy with the stylistic change during the Los Angeles sessions and left before working with Street.
 He was replaced by Ryan Weber of Camden for the remainder of the album's recording.